Business skills program – temporary residency visas

-The business migration program provides opportunities for successful business owners, entrepreneurs, investors and high net wealth individuals and families to obtain temporary and permanent residents status in Australia.
+The business migration program provides opportunities for successful business owners, entrepreneurs, investors and high net wealth individuals to obtain temporary and permanent residents status in Australia.

 General Visa Criteria

 To be eligible for a business skills visa certain requirements need to be met.
 This includes criteria such as:

 - Age (under 55 – unless exceptional circumstances apply)

 - Years of business ownership or investment experience